morrowwolf/Barony13/.github/RULES.md

 # The Rules
 Hi.
 Thanks a lot for reading these.
 The admin team attempts to make the game as enjoyable as possible while staying as hands-off as possible.
 It's a difficult balance to both foster a good experience and not be seen as overbearing.
 If you have any questions on any of the rules do not hesitate to adminhelp (using F1 in-game) or message a member of staff/leadership on discord.

-### These are currently a work in progress and as such expect changes and extreme lenience on the rules until farther finalized.
+### These are currently a work in progress and as such expect changes and extreme lenience on the rules until further finalized.

 ## Core Rules
 These apply to the Github, Discord, and Server.